ONSdigital/cis_households/.github/PULL_REQUEST_TEMPLATE.md

 I have ensured that:

 - [ ] Code runs successfully in the development environment.
-- [ ] New code is tested to prove that it meets the specificaiton.
+- [ ] New code is tested to prove that it meets the specification.
 If not, justify reasoning.
 - [ ] New code is documented using [type hinting](https://realpython.com/lessons/type-hinting/) and following the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) docstring format.
 - [ ] New code follows the project naming standards.